swch/Strivve-SDK/postman-samples/README.md

 - Run step 4-2 to resubmit credentials (the body for step 4-2 has the correct credentials)
 - Run step 4-1 to check the status of the job
 - You may need to run 4-1 a few times but you will eventually see a message:  "Please enter multi factor authentication from merchant site."
+- Alternatively, you can call 3.1 (GET Job) which will also eventually the reflect that a TFA code is required.
+These status change are persistent unlike the messages, which are one time consumption.
 - Run step 4-3 to submit TFA (for synthetic sites, the correct TFA code is hard coded in the body for 4-3 - for our synthetic sites, it's always 1234)
 - Close the session with step 5